 - Green, brown, and pastels often make up the spring vista.

 - Spring is traditionally from late March to mid June.

 Adding more wood elements into your home can help you feel alive and at ease.
-You can add more wood energy into your home by using the color green, blue, and teal.
-Add living plants into the space you desire to setup for wood.
-Long columns also remind people of gardens.
+You can add more wood energy into your home by using the colors green, blue, and teal.
+Add living plants into the space, and consider long columns to remind people of gardens.

 Yin and Yang

-Wood is associated with more yang like features.
-When adding items into a space for wood opt for: brightness, sharp distinct edges, firmness, saturation, height, and ornateness.
+Wood is associated with more yang-like features.
+When adding items into a space for wood, opt for the following: